CHILDHOOD ANXIETY PARENT SUPPORT

 Can SPACE help with school refusal?

 Yes.
-SPACE is commonly used to support families navigating school avoidance, separation anxiety, emotional overwhelm, and anxiety that has started affecting daily family life.
+SPACE is commonly used to support school refusal, separation anxiety, and anxiety-related avoidance.

 What if my child gets upset when things begin changing?